Tanay Church

-Saint Ildefonsus of Toledo Parish Church (Spanish: Iglesia Parroquial de San Ildefonso de Toledo), commonly known as the Tanay Church, is a Roman Catholic church located in the town of Tanay, Rizal Province in the Philippines.
+San Ildefonso de Toledo Parish Church, commonly known as Tanay Church, is a Roman Catholic church located in the town of Tanay, Rizal in the Philippines.
+It is under the jurisdiction of the Diocese of Antipolo.
 The construction of the present church was begun in 1773 and was completed after ten years in 1783.
 In 2001, it was declared as a National Cultural Treasure Church by the National Commission for Culture and the Arts.
 It is also among the seven Jubilee churches of the Diocese of Antipolo.